ravenitsystems/serverbuilds/Oracle8_WSL/full-stack-install.md

 ## Image Pereperation
 This step will install the image and configure the image to use systemd which is vital to the rest of the process, we will also ensure the image is up to date and install the repositories and basic tools.

-This is to be done in windows command line:
+This is to be done in windows command line, you will then be prompted to enter a username and then a password twice to confirm, you will then be inside the WSL container.

 ```
 wsl --install OracleLinux_8_10
 ```
-You will then be prompted to enter a username and then a password twice to confirm, you will then be inside the WSL container.

-We now need to enter super user mode, you will be asked to confirm your password:
+Now we are inside the WSL container we need to enter super user mode, you will be asked to confirm your password:
 ```
 sudo -i
 ```